TatianaFokina/a11y-blog/src/en/articles/how-to-protect-users-with-epilepsy-and-vd/index.md

 Reducing the area of flashes and blinks is not the best solution, as users may access the site from a mobile device and hold it too close to their eyes.

+{% note %}
-{% note "The recommended flash area for a display with a 1024 by 768 aspect ratio and a 15-17 inch diagonal at a standard viewing distance (58-68 centimeters) is 341 by 256 pixels." %}
+The recommended flash area for a display with a 1024 by 768 aspect ratio and a 15-17 inch diagonal at a standard viewing distance (58-68 centimeters) is 341 by 256 pixels.
+{% endnote %}

 Regarding blinks, if they are short-lived and stop automatically, that's generally acceptable.